GCD Calculator

 Least Common Multiple (LCM)

-The LCM of two or more integers is the smallest positive integer that is divisible by each of the numbers.
+The Least Common Multiple (LCM) of two or more integers is the smallest positive integer that is divisible by each of the given numbers.
+It's often used when adding or subtracting fractions with different denominators, or in problems involving cycles and periods.

 LCM(a,b) = |a × b| ÷ GCD(a,b)